A complete database research workflow (Matlab & RStudio)

 Querying relevant data

-For the mock example, we are going to work with the Fama-French factor set that is available for our Demo user, we will be focusing on the North America 5-factor table.
+For the mock example, we are going to work with the Fama-French factor set that is available for our Demo user, we will be focusing on the North Americaarrow-up-right 5-factor table.
 The NORTH_AMERICA_5_FACTORS table has been distributed to the instance we are working in.

 After opening the RStudio application, the following bit of code will return the entire database table as an R data frame object.
 The query we are executing is a merge of a monthly stock series table (for Apple monthly stock prices) and the Fama-French factor table as follows.